inventordavid/key-value-store-2/readme.txt

 *** IMPORTANT ***
 Please change KeysAndValuesImpl.UNDO_HISTORY_SIZE to fit your testing data size.
+As the question doesn't mention whether there is a upper limit size of the Undo History, I presume it's better to have a max size to fit the real life usage.
+ArrayDeque by nature would grow in size as necessary to support usage.
+I suppress it from growing to mimic a ring buffer to implement a bounded Undo History.
 *** IMPORTANT ***

 The snapshot is first built with a temporary and reusable HashMap (reusing to